tmtsoftware/csw/docs/src/main/services/event.md

 many connections, but it is good to understand how connections are used and reused.

 __Creating a new `Publisher` or `Subscriber`__:
-Whenever a new publisher or subscriber is created, location of event service is resolved.
-So, in case your event server goes down, and you wish to re-resolve the event server location, you would make a call to `makeNewPublisher` or `makeNewSubscriber` instead of using the `defaultPublisher` and `defaultSubscriber`.
+The `makeNewPublisher` API of Event Service can be used to create a new publisher which would internally create a new TCP connection to the Event Store.
-Apart from the above mentioned scenario, one can choose to create a new publisher in case of high frequency event streams to dedicate a separate connection to demanding streams without affecting the performance of all other low frequency (for ex.
+One of the use cases of this API could be to publish high frequency event streams in order to dedicate a separate connection to demanding streams without affecting the performance of all other low frequency (for ex.
 1Hz, 20Hz etc.) event streams.

+However, `makeNewSubscriber` API does not really have any specific use cases.
+Both `defaultSubscriber` and `makeNewSubscriber` APIs behave almost similar since the `subscribe` API of EventService itself creates a new connection for every subscription.
+Prefer using `defaultSubscriber` over `makeNewSubscriber`.

 ## Usage of EventPublisher